-Collard greens have a long history in the African-American community.
-They were always on our dinner table on holidays when I was a kid, and even now that my siblings and I have children and grandchildren of our own, we still look forward to them every Thanksgiving.
-My recipe is slightly different from my mother’s but the basic elements are still there.
+Collard greens have a long history in the African-American community, going back to the days of the transatlantic slave trade.
+While the dish may have originated in the south, it’s now enjoyed by all those who love “soul food”.
+Collards were always on our dinner table on holidays when I was a kid, and even now that my siblings and I have children and grandchildren of our own, we still look forward to having them every Thanksgiving.
+Traditionally, collard greens get their ‘down-home’ flavor from long, slow simmering with smoked turkey necks or ham hocks.
+My recipe is slightly different from my mother’s traditional fare, but the basic elements are still there.
 And I don’t wait for holidays anymore; I make collard greens whenever I crave them, which is fairly often.

 INGREDIENTS